-Housing, the single largest line item for most Americans, is becoming increasingly inaccessible for many families.
-Median sales prices across the country have outpaced income growth for families.
-The community we live in– or cannot afford– directly impacts our health, safety, public access, employment, recreational opportunities, and education.
-Yet, affordable housing options have failed in many communities as demand for housing far outweighs supply and costs are out of range for many.
+Home ownership remains a central pillar to the American dream.
+For most Americans, home equity encompasses the lion’s share of their wealth.
+Yet, housing is becoming increasingly inaccessible and out of reach.
+Median sales prices across the country have outpaced income growth.
+Demand for housing far outweighs supply.
+Costs are out of range for many.
 Contemporary mortgage markets still exclude more than half of Black American households from homeownership.
-For most Americans, home equity encompasses the lion’s share of wealth.
-The importance of homeownership in building home equity coupled with the oppressive legacy of racial exclusion points to the need for anti-racist policies designed to promote shared equity and ownership opportunity.
+The importance of homeownership in building wealth coupled with the oppressive legacy of racial exclusion point to the need for systemic policy change.

-Please join Asset Funders Network on March 7th, 2023 to learn together and lift up market-specific regional policies (New York City, Newark, and Connecticut) that promote equity and access to homeownership in our region.
+Attendees joined Asset Funders Network on March 7th, 2023 for a dynamic discussion on local interventions, local and regional policies (New York, New Jersey and Connecticut) that promote equity and access to homeownership.

-- Hear market-specific strategies to lower entry barriers and create more equity and affordability through housing policy
+- Heard market-specific strategies to lower entry barriers and create more equity and affordability through housing policy

-- Discuss the role of philanthropy to identify, support, and educate for housing affordability and equity
+- Discussed the role of philanthropy to identify, support, and educate for housing affordability and equity